Lithium polymer battery

 A lithium polymer battery, or more correctly, lithium-ion polymer battery (abbreviated as LiPo, LIP, Li-poly, lithium-poly, and others), is a rechargeable battery derived from lithium-ion and lithium-metal battery technology.
 The primary difference is that instead of using a liquid lithium salt (such as lithium hexafluorophosphate, LiPF_{6}) held in an organic solvent (such as EC/DMC/DEC) as the electrolyte, the battery uses a solid (or semi-solid) polymer electrolyte such as polyethylene glycol (PEG), polyacrylonitrile (PAN), poly(methyl methacrylate) (PMMA) or poly(vinylidene fluoride) (PVdF).
-Other terms used in the literature for this system include hybrid polymer electrolyte (HPE), where "hybrid" denotes the combination of the polymer matrix, the liquid solvent, and the salt.
+Other terms used in the literature for this system include hybrid polymer electrolyte (HPE), where hybrid denotes the combination of the polymer matrix, the liquid solvent, and the salt.

 Polymer electrolytes can be divided into two large categories: dry solid polymer electrolytes (SPE) and gel polymer electrolytes (GPE).

-In comparison to liquid electrolytes and solid organic electrolytes, polymer electrolytes offer advantages such as increased resistance to variations in the volume of the electrodes throughout the charge and discharge processes, improved safety features, excellent flexibility, and processability.
+In comparison to liquid electrolytes and solid organic electrolytes, polymer electrolytes offer advantages such as increased resistance to variations in the volume of the electrodes throughout the charge and discharge processes, improved safety features, and excellent flexibility.
 These batteries provide higher specific energy than other lithium battery types.

 They are used in applications where weight is critical, such as laptop computers, tablets, smartphones, radio-controlled aircraft, and some electric vehicles.

 History

 The dry SPE was the first used in prototype batteries, around 1978 by Michel Armand, and 1985 by ANVAR and Elf Aquitaine of France, and Hydro-Québec of Canada.

 Nishi mentions that Sony started research on lithium-ion cells with gelled polymer electrolytes (GPE) in 1988, before the commercialisation of the liquid-electrolyte lithium-ion cell in 1991.
 At that time, polymer batteries were promising, and it seemed polymer electrolytes would become indispensable.
 Eventually, this type of cell went into the market in 1998.
 However, Scrosati argues that, in the strictest sense, gelled membranes cannot be classified as "true" polymer electrolytes but rather as hybrid systems where the liquid phases are contained within the polymer matrix.
 Although these polymer electrolytes may be dry to the touch, they can still include 30% to 50% liquid solvent.

 Since 1990, several organisations, such as Mead and Valence in the United States and GS Yuasa in Japan, have developed batteries using gelled SPEs.

-In 1996, Bellcore in the United States announced a rechargeable lithium polymer cell using porous SPE, which was called a "plastic" lithium-ion cell (PLiON) and subsequently commercialised in 1999.
+In 1996, Bellcore, in the United States, announced a rechargeable lithium polymer cell using porous SPE, which was called a plastic lithium-ion cell (PLiON) and subsequently commercialised in 1999.